IBMDecisionOptimization/do-ws-js/README.md

 }
 ```

+The URL and key for optimization is provided on the back end side.
+The configuration can be either passed to the routing initialization functions or included in a JSON configuration file.

+Are currently supported the execution of a WML deployed optimization model (Local only) and the use of the DO CPLEX CLOUD services.

+## Machine Learning (ml)

+This lbrary of functions allows you to easily run scoring of a machine learning deployed on Watson machine learning.

+The URL and key for machine learning models is provided on the back end side.
+The configuration can be either passed to the routing initialization functions or included in a JSON configuration file.

+Are currently supported the execution of a WML deployed machin model (Cloud only)

-## dsx:
+## Watson Studio (dsx):
-This library of functions allow to easily connect scenarios to Watson Studio (Local) environment where the optimization model canbe developped.
+This library of functions allow to easily connect scenarios to Watson Studio (Local) environment so that ethe data scientist can work on creating the models to be deployed and then integrated.

 With simple functions you can create a project in a existing cluster, and push some tables of a scenario as data assets, so that the Data Scientist will be able to formulate and debug an optimization model.

 Included in the dodsxpa set of back end functions.

-## pa:
+## Planning Analytics (pa):
 This library of back-end and front-end functions allow to easily connect to Planning Analytics.
 Functions allow to connect to an existing TM1 serverm using authentication, and list cubes and dimensions.
 Functions allow to read cubes and dimension into scenarios.